 Disneyland Resort Horticulture and Resort Enhancement Fun Facts

 ANAHEIM, Calif. – At the Disneyland Resort, stories grow from the ground up – literally.
 From carefully manicured flowers on Main Street, U.S.A., to desert plants in Cars Land, the landscape is part of the detail that tells the “story” of each land in the parks.
-More than 3,000 species of plants indigenous to 40 nations grow at the Disneyland Resort, making it one of the most extensive and diverse botanical locales in the western United States.
-The Horticulture and Resort Enhancement teams manage the gardens and landscape plus the décor seen in the park throughout the year.
+Decorations and window also immerse guests in the story of each land and transform for different seasons or celebrations.

 Fun facts about Horticulture and Resort Enhancement